lakshmi-kunaparaju/SRG_KLEF-Telugu_sentences/README.md

 # SRG_KLEF-Telugu_sentences

-This zipped file consists of 50 Phonetic Rich Telugu sentence sets.
+This zipped file consists of 50 Phonetically rich Telugu sentence sets.
-The name of the first set is TL_pRichSent_3w_01 in pdf formats.
+The name of the first set is TL_pRichSent_3w_01 in pdf format.
 File naming convention is shown below:

 TL_pRichSent_3w_01	- name of the file